sofia-lpz/f1database/README.md

 # f1database
-SQL data base about the formula one 2023 season to practice queries (Data input for race_results still in progress!)
+mySQL data base about the formula one 2023 season to practice queries (Data input for race_results still in progress!)

+This database does not include sprint races results